Disclosure: This experience was provided free of charge; all opinions are my own.

 This was probably my favorite part of my time there as I enjoyed just being able to sit out on the deck and observe the city below me.

 It trumps the other deck in city hall as it is at least twice as high.

 The open-air atmosphere feels very California as it is almost always beautiful weather here, so it makes sense to have it open.

-After finishing on the deck, you can head back to the 69th floor and walk around if you would like but it is pretty much identical to the 70th floor in the way it looks.
+After finishing your time on the deck, you can head back to the 69th floor and walk around if you would like, but it is pretty much identical to the 70th floor in the way it looks.

 All in all, SkySpace in LA is a unique way to explore the city.
-I enjoyed being able to walk around, see the vantage points, interact with the exhibits and ride the slide.
+I enjoyed being able to walk around, see the vantage points, interact with the exhibits, and go down the slide.
 Be sure to check it out if you are in downtown and let me know what you think in the comments.